Virtual queue systems at Disney Parks: FastPass promotions

-Disney FastPass+
+FastPass+

-FastPass+ allowed guests to reserve and plan a visit in advance to parks at Walt Disney World.
+FastPass+ was a system that allowed guests to reserve and plan a visit in advance to parks at Walt Disney World.
 Reservations were available for select attractions, Character Greetings, entertainment, and viewing areas for parades and fireworks.
 The system allowed guests to make reservations up to 60 days in advance, and change at any time.
 FastPass+ was a reservation and scheduling system, unlike the old paper FastPass system, which was a virtual queuing concept.
 Additionally, guests were encouraged to reserve FastPass+ sections with their group and were allowed to change the group's FastPass+ reservation.
 Guests that stayed at an onsite Disney resort could make reservations up to 60 days in advance while all other guests could schedule reservations up to 30 days in advance, assuming tickets were linked to their account.
 Annual Passholders could hold FastPass+ reservations for up to 7 different days in the 30-day window.
 If a Passholder stayed at a Disney resort onsite, they also had 60 days to make reservations for the entire length of the stay.

 Guests could make three reservations in advance for each day, and all three were required to be at the same theme park.
 Disney's Animal Kingdom, Epcot, and Disney's Hollywood Studios separated the attractions available for reservation into two tiers.
 Guests were restricted in the combination of attractions they were able to reserve in these parks to ensure better reservation availability for others at the parks' most popular attractions.
 Guests had the option to make a further reservation via an in-park kiosk or the My Disney Experience app after they had used their initial three selections subject to availability.
 They had the option to continue to make further reservations after using each reservation, until all reservation slots had been allocated for the day.

-Disney FastPass+ was not operational at Disney World since the parks reopened in July 2020 due to the COVID-19 pandemic.
-This was cited as due to the need to create proper social distancing.
+Disney FastPass+ did not return to Disney World after the parks reopened in July 2020 after the COVID-19 pandemic closures.
+The system was officially discontinued and replaced in October 2021 by Lightning Lane.